amanrai31/React2/README3.md

 **Hooks =>** Hooks—functions starting with `use`—can only be called at the top level of your components or your own Hooks.
 You can’t call Hooks inside conditions, loops, or other nested functions.

-Hooks are special functions that are only available while React is rendering.
+Hooks are `special functions` that are only available `while React is rendering`.
 They let you “hook into” different React features.

 Internally, React holds an array of state pairs for every component.
 It also maintains the current pair index, which is set to 0 before rendering.
 Each time you call useState, React gives you the next state pair and increments the index.